|

 Edith Thompson and Frederick Bywaters. |

-attractive 28 year old who was married to shipping clerk 32 year old Percy
+was a quite attractive 28 year old who was married to shipping clerk 32 year old

-Thompson.
-They had no children and enjoyed a reasonable lifestyle, as Edith had
+Percy Thompson.
+They had no children and enjoyed a reasonable lifestyle, as

-decisive (impulsive) young man who, at least according to him, decided on his
+He was a decisive (impulsive) young man who, at least according to him,

-own to stab Percy Thompson whom he felt was making Edith's life miserable.
+decided on his own to stab Percy Thompson whom he felt was making Edith's life

 On